OUSCI Preview- Steven Rupp's 1968 Chevrolet Camaro

 While the color remains the same, Rupp is constantly wrenching on his Camaro, tweaking and upgrading the performance on a regular basis.
 Rupp's F-body now generates 612 horsepower and 586 lb.-ft. of torque at the rear wheels, which helps propel his ride to quarter mile passes in 11.4 seconds at 125 mph.

 Add another quarter mile onto that distance and Bad Penny will run 148.9 mph in the standing half-mile and 172.4 mph in the standing mile.
 Not bad for a street-worthy car (Rupp recently did a 1,200-mile roundtrip run out to the Silver State Classic Challenge open road race) that can knock down 19 mpg on the highway.

 Aside from Popular Hot Rodding's Project X, Rupp's Bad Penny Camaro may be the most-inked car in the history of automotive publications, the subject of more than 20 tech stories, three magazine covers, more than a dozen other articles, as well as being featured in countless advertisements both stateside and abroad.
-We'll spare you with the specifics on Rupp's Camaro and simply provide links if you'd like to get more details on it at Super Chevy, Popular Hot Rodding or Camaro Performers magazine.
+We'll spare you with the specifics on Rupp's Camaro and simply provide links if you'd like to get more details on it at Super Chevy, or check your local swap meet for back issues of Popular Hot Rodding or Camaro Performers magazine.